johnno1962/SwiftTrace/README.md

 Trace Swift and Objective-C method invocations of classes in an app bundle or framework.
 Think [Xtrace](https://github.com/johnno1962/Xtrace) but for Swift and Objective-C.

-SwiftTrace is most easily used as a CocoaPod and can be added to your project by adding the following line to it's Podfile:
+SwiftTrace is most easily used as a CocoaPod and can be added to your project by temporarily adding the following line to it's Podfile:

     pod 'SwiftTrace'